 3. Depression is caused by a chemical imbalance that causes a deficiency in the brain.

-4. Depression is caused by a chemical imbalance in the brain.
+4. A chemical imbalance in the brain causes depression.

-5. Depression is caused by a deficiency of serotonin, norepinephrine, or dopamine.
+5. A deficiency of serotonin, norepinephrine, or dopamine causes depression.

 Conclusion

-If we’re going to continue to live in a depressed economy, I will need to get creative with my side hustle.
+If we continue to live in a depressed economy, I must get creative with my side hustle.
 I’m not suggesting that we all become entrepreneurs.
 But I am suggesting that we all be more creative.

-The world has changed, and I think our biggest challenge moving forward will be finding a balance between being creative and working hard.
+The world has changed, and our biggest challenge will be finding a balance between creativity and working hard.

 Author